.png)

 Barriers to Adoption

-AI has made some big promises (we see them in action every day), but UK businesses are yet to fully capitalise, even in the midst of a productivity crisis.
+Other major barriers include cost, reliability, a lack of specialised skillsets, public backlash, and a lack of access to trustworthy data sets, to name a few.
+AI has made some big promises (we see them in action every day), but businesses are yet to fully capitalise, even in the midst of a productivity crisis.

 Ethical Considerations

 Currently, mitigating bias is one of the major stumbling blocks.
-How exactly do we ensure bias AI doesn’t perpetuate inequitable outcomes?
+How exactly do we ensure bias in AI doesn’t perpetuate inequitable outcomes?

 The Changing Role of Risk Management